martijnsark/Project_Data_Visualization/README.md

 ## Retrospective:

-Besides that our team not being very experienced and the deadline being fast i'm really proud of what our team put together:
+Despite our team's lack of experience at the time and the fast-approaching deadline, I'm really proud of what we put together.